cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ---
 ### The Idea

-Travel the whole wide world.
-Work less while learning, seeing, and experiencing more.
-And do all that while actually SAVING money rather than spending it by harnessing the power of the internet to earn a first world salary while living in a developing nation.
+Travel the world, work less while experiencing more, and do all that while actually SAVING money.
+Harnessing the internet to earn a first world salary while living in a developing nation along the way.

 Sounds too good to be true?
 Well, theres just one small catch: you have to cram everything you own into a **single carry-on bag.**